TheBoneJarmer/Arqanore/README.md

 ```

 ## Tools
+> ** Important!
+The tools are currently not being released for 32 bit machines as I don't have 32 bit computers to build the source code with.**

 Along with the framework I introduced some command line tools for generating assets.
 I go more into detail about assets later.

 ### FontGenerator